HCS Score

 This is the central issue and the reason Tether is classified as haram.

 To maintain USDT's stability, Tether holds reserves in conventional financial instruments.
-Some of those instruments generate returns through interest-bearing products, conventional banking structures, and fixed-income financial assets.
+Those instruments include US Treasury bills, bank deposits, and money market funds.
+All of these generate returns through interest-bearing products, conventional banking structures, and fixed-income financial assets.

-It doesn't matter that the end user is just sending USDT for a payment.
+It does not matter that the end user is just sending USDT for a payment.
 The underlying reserve structure that makes USDT function is connected to interest-based financial mechanisms.
 Under the CoinStudy methodology, that is a major red-line violation.

 USDT offers more price stability than most cryptocurrencies, which does reduce some uncertainty.
 But historically, questions around reserve transparency, exact reserve composition, and how those reserves are managed have created legitimate concerns for investors.